 There are several access routes on both the Otago and Canterbury sides of the park, the mains one being Hawkdun Runs Road, Home Hills Run Road and Mt Buster Road in the Maniototo, and Broken Hut Road from the Waitaki Valley.
 Details on individual tracks can be found in the descriptions below.

 Much of the public access into the park is along easements crossing private land.
 Please respect this by driving carefully, keeping to tracks and roads, and leaving gates as you find them.

-4WD access is limited to the formed tracks described below and shown on the Oteake Conservation Park map, available from the Central Otago Area Office.
+4WD access is limited to the formed tracks described below and shown on the Oteake Conservation Park map, available from the local DOC office.

 These tracks may also be used by trampers and mountain-bikers.
 Please drive carefully and consider other users.

 Four wheel driving in Mackenzie/Waitaki brochure (PDF, 1005K)

 Distance: 19 km

 From Hawkdun Runs Road a 4WD track crosses open grassland for about 3 km to the Manuherikia River junction.
 From here a popular, well-formed track follows the east branch and climbs steadily to Little Omarama Saddle, providing access to Oteake's tops and descends to Broken Hut Road carpark.

 From Hawkdun Runs Road a 4WD track crosses open grassland for about 3 km to the Manuherikia River junction.
 From here the track follows the west branch along a rough track to the Omarama Saddle (1260m) and descends to Broken Hut Road carpark on a well-formed track.